-Innovative DC optimized inverter system enables superior results.
+- Innovative DC optimized inverter system enables superior results.
 Our system offers significant design and operating benefits relative to traditional inverter architecture, including increased energy yield, design flexibility, enhanced safety and lower O&M costs throughout the life of the system.
-Our system also offers significant design and operating benefits relative to microinverter architecture, including a lower initial cost per watt, economies of scale for larger systems, broader module compatibility and higher reliability.

-- Industry leading solution in the fastest growing segment of the solar market.
-We are the leader in the global MLPE market according to GTM Research, with strong brand and product recognition and a technologically superior solution.
+Our system also offers significant design and operating benefits relative to microinverter architecture, including for larger systems, broader module compatibility and higher reliability. - Industry leading solution in the fastest growing segment of the solar market.
+We are a leader in the global MLPE market accordin to GTM Research, with strong brand and product recognition and a technologically superior solution.
 Our annual product sales have grown rapidly from approximately 8,400 inverters and 181,000 power optimizers in fiscal 2011, our first full fiscal year of commercial shipments, to annual product sales exceeding 61,000 inverters and 1.3 million power optimizers in fiscal 2014.
-According to GTM Research, our 2013 shipments represented a 42% market share in the MLPE market (as measured by MW capacity shipped). - Experienced technology team focused on continuous innovation.
+According to GTM Research, our share of the United States residential market grew from 1.7% in 2012 to 26.2% for the nine months ended September 30, 2014. - Experienced technology team focused on continuous innovation.
 We have successfully introduced three generations of power optimizers and two generations of inverters in less than six years, and plan to release new generations of power optimizers and inverters in the coming years.
 Our multidisciplinary team of engineers, with expertise across all relevant fields, including semiconductors, power electronics and software engineering, enables us to develop products rapidly, with designs optimized for efficient and automated manufacturing and superior reliability.
 We believe that our combination of engineering and operational expertise will enable us to continu to increase functionality, compatibility and reliability while reducing the cost of our solution. - Established global sales channels anchored with top tier customers.
 We sell our products directly to large installers and EPC contractors.
 We also reach thousands of smaller installers indirectly by selling to leading solar PV distributors and electrical equipment wholesalers to reach all segments of the residential and commercial markets. - Strong management team.
 Our founders and executive officers bring extensive multidisciplinary experience in technology and business.
 A significant portion of the management team's joint tenure extends well beyond the founding of SolarEdge, with our core founding group and our technology management team having worked together for more than 15 years.
 This introduces a level of stability that is a competitive advantage in our ability to attract a highly-talented pool of experienced engineers and seasoned industry professionals.